guissmo/blog/src/content/blog/qbasic-poker.md

 c0 = INT(RND * 52) + 1
 ```

-And since I was not sophisticated enough to know loops back then, we have verbose code to make sure all of these cards are distinct.
+I knew how to do loops back then, but I don't think I bothered to _Ask Jeeves_ how to do that in QBasic.
+So, we have verbose code to make sure all of these cards are distinct.

 ```